albertojulian/speaker-verification/README.md

 Next figure shows a UMAP 2D projection of seven speaker enrollments, each with four utterances.

 <img src="readme_files/umap.png" alt="UMAP of seven speaker enrollments" width="500" height="300" />

+The plot demonstrates the Speaker Enrollment and Verification works properly since there is no overlapping between enrollment regions.
+However, increasing the training dataset (for instance, adding the VoxCeleb2 dataset, much bigger than VoxCeleb1) would probably generate better separated enrollment regions.